npm/registry/docs/hooks/README.md

 ## Who can use Hooks?

-Any paying user of npm can set up hooks.
-This means if you subscribe to private packages or organizations you can use hooks!

-Note: Hooks is not currently available for Enterprise customers.
+Any npm user can use Hooks!

 ## How many Hooks can I have?